Applied AI

 • Comprehensive monitoring dashboards for forecast accuracy, liquidity metrics, and execution latency across the agent network.

-• Test harnesses for scenario planning, including stress tests for demand shocks, supplier disruption, and price volatility, with clearly defined pass/fail criteria.
+• Test harnesses for scenario planning, including stress tests for demand shocks, supplier disruption, and price volatility with clear pass/fail criteria.

-• Disaster recovery and business continuity plans, with clearly defined RTOs and RPOs that cover data streams, model artifacts, and agent state.
+• Disaster recovery and business continuity plans with defined RTOs and RPOs covering data streams, model artifacts, and agent state.

 Financial controls and data privacy demand rigorous safeguards.
 Implement a security-first approach that aligns with enterprise risk management: